Local non-Bayesian social learning with stubborn agents

-In particular, during the $l$-th iteration, we pair all $A$-instubs attached to $A_l$, the set of agents at geodesic distance $l$ from $i^*$. \end{itemize} At the conclusion of this procedure, we obtain a graph with edges between agents, along with unpaired $B$-instubs attached to some agents.
-It remains to attach these $B$-instubs to bots.
-For this, we define $B = n + \big[ \sum_{i \in A} d_{in}^B(i) \big]$ to be the set of bots (hence, the node set is $A \cup B = \big[ n + \sum_{i \in A} d_{in}^B(i) \big]$).
+In particular, during the $l$-th iteration, we pair all $A$-instubs attached to $A_l$, the agents at geodesic distance $l$ from $i^*$. \end{itemize} The procedure above yields the standard DCM, plus unpaired $B$-instubs attached to some agents.
+To pair these instubs, we define $B = n + \big[ \sum_{i \in A} d_{in}^B(i) \big]$ to be the set of bots (hence, the node set is $A \cup B = \big[ n + \sum_{i \in A} d_{in}^B(i) \big]$).
 To each $i \in B$ we add a single self-loop and a single unpaired outstub (as described at the end of Section \ref{secLearnModel}).
 This yields $\sum_{i \in A} d_{in}^B(i)$ unpaired outstubs attached to bots.
 Finally, we pair these outstubs arbitrarily with the $\sum_{i \in A} d_{in}^B(i)$ unpaired $B$-instubs from above to form edges from bots to agents (the pairing can be arbitrary since all bots behave the same).